cloud-gov/cf-byo-broker/gcp-service-broker/README.md

 #### Allow Database Access

 By default the database cannot be accessed from external IPs.
-Since our broker will be running Cloud Foundry, we need to allow access.
+Since our broker will be running in Cloud Foundry, we need to allow access to the database from that Cloud Foundry.
 These next steps open the database to external access.

 1. Select the newly created instance from the list, which brings you to the `Instance details`.
 1. Select the `Connections` tab.